WMDA/social-media-analysis/README.rst

 .. code-block:: bash

   python3 pipeline.py -t cats  -c 5

+  python3 pipeline.py -t cats -c 5 -csv /file_path -n my_csv

+  python3 pipeline.py -t cats -c 5 -gbq my_project_id -n my_gbq

 The pipeline needs either -t and -c or -config.
 If none is provided an error message will appear.

 -config uses a config.yaml file (provided in the package).
 To edit config file use`vim config.yaml` or open the `config.yaml` in your preferred text editor.
 If you are unsure about `YAML` then read this `quick guide <https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/>`_.

+If the -gbq is used, a table called reddit_table will be created but needs a name using -n.
+If a name is not given error message will appear.

-When the pipeline is running it should print out the list of topics being searched for in reddit and the number of comments.
+When the pipeline is running it will print out the list of topics being searched for in reddit and the number of comments.